How to Find Affordable Health Care

 CHIP is a program funded by the federal government that each state administers.
 It provides health coverage for American kids under age 19 in working families who qualify based on their parents' income.
 CHIP is often helpful for families with incomes too high for Medicaid, but who are still having a hard time affording health insurance.

 Each state has different CHIP rules.
 Some CHIP programs, for example, cover pregnant women as well as parents and related caregivers (such as grandparents raising their grandchildren).
-Each state has its own name for its CHIP and children's Medicaid programs, too (for instance, the CHIP program in Delaware is called Delaware Healthy Children Program; in Connecticut, it's called the Husky Plan).
+Each state has its own name for its CHIP and children's Medicaid programs too (for instance, the CHIP program in Delaware is called Delaware Healthy Children Program; in Connecticut, it's called the Husky Health Program).

 To learn about your state's CHIP and Medicaid programs and other services available to your family, visit InsureKidsNow.gov or HealthCare.gov.
 There, you can apply for CHIP or Medicaid online.
 You also can call 1-877-KIDS NOW (1-877-543-7669) to find out about the CHIP program in your state.

 A child's eligibility for these government programs is based on household income.
-Once your child is enrolled, you'll receive a list of medical providers near you who accept CHIP/Medicaid patients.
-You can then make appointments with those providers any time your child needs to see a doctor and also be covered in case of an emergency.
+If your child is enrolled, you'll get a list of medical providers near you who accept CHIP/Medicaid patients.
+You can then set up visits with those providers any time your child needs to see a doctor and also be covered in case of an emergency.

 Find a Private Insurer

 To find out if your family is eligible for a plan, visit the virtual health insurance marketplace at HealthCare.gov.
 This government service and its website make it easy to apply for insurance and learn which programs are available in your area.
-By just filling out one application form, the marketplace allows you to compare and contrast the benefits of each plan, as well as compare out-of-pocket expenses like co-pays and deductibles for care.
+By filling out just one application form, the marketplace lets you compare and contrast the benefits of each plan, as well as compare out-of-pocket expenses like co-pays and deductibles for care.